About Us

 In July 2015 I attended a week long course with the PDTI (Pet Dog Training Instructors) at Harper Adams University in Telford, Shropshire which was a course aimed at Instructors with an emphasis on pet dog training.
 It was a tough course with up to 12 hour days but I learned an awful lot and I am pleased to say I passed my Instructors Course at Intermediate Level with a Merit.
 I still continue to attend various day and weekend courses as you are always learning and picking up ideas!
 I also have attended a Pet First Aid Course with Mochdre Vets and the IMDT (Institute of Modern Dog Trainers) course for the Perfect Puppy Foundations, two courses with Kay Attwood and the cream on all that, one of my dogs Dougie achieved his Gold Good Citizen Award! :) Covid lockdowns and restrictions, unfortunately, put a hold on courses but there was plenty online to join in via Zoom and although not quite the same, we were still learning.

-Christine Twist: Chris has many years of experience in the dog world and currently has 2 Irish water spaniels and 1 Goldendoodle, sadly having recently lost her beloved Harvey.
-Chris shows her dogs all over the country, including Crufts where in 2019 she achieved a 1st!!!
-We were all very proud of her.
+Christine Twist: Chris has many years of experience in the dog world and currently has an Irish water spaniel Jack, having sadly lost one of her Irish Water Spaniels and 2 Goldendoodles in recent times.
+Chris has showed her dogs all over the country: where they've had 7 x 1st places at Crufts, numerous group placing at premier shows and several Best In Show awards with Jack.
+We are all very proud of her.
 Chris's knowledge and experience both in the show ring and obedience is invaluable and I am pleased to have her on the team as an instructor.

 Summary: Paws 4 Training has an excellent team to help and advise you and you will find us easy to approach and friendly!!!
 We are all dog fanatics with the dog's welfare being our primary concern.
 We attend regular seminars and training programs run by the PDTI (Pet Dog Training Instructors) and the IMDT (Institute of Modern Dog Training), and keep up to date with changes and regulations within the dog world, which we hope to share with you.
 All members of the team also hold their Basic Pet First Aid certificate.